UiOHive/SnowyOwl/README.md

 crontab -e
 # add the following two lines to the Crontab
-* 12 * * * sh github/SnowyOwl/appV2/scp_transfer_file.sh
+0 4 * * * /home/lucg/miniconda3/envs/snowyowl/bin/python /home/lucg/git/SnowyOwl/appV2/geotiff2netcdf.py -cf /home/lucg/config.ini
-0 * * * * /miniconda3/env/proc_env/bin/python /github/SnowyOwl/appV2/process_pcl.py -cf config.ini
+5,35 * * * * /home/lucg/miniconda3/envs/snowyowl/bin/python /home/lucg/git/SnowyOwl/appV2/process_pcl.py -cf /home/lucg/config.ini

 # Create two folders one for temporary storage of data and one for archiving
 mkdir <project_path>/las_raw
+mkdir <project_path>/las_crop
 mkdir <project_path>/las_referenced
 mkdir <project_path>/OUTPUT
 mkdir <project_path>/archive
+mkdir <project_path>/TIFs

 ```

-## TODO
+## TODO:
-- Luc & Simon:
-  - Python appV2
-    - Acquisisition
-      - TEST code
-      - add logging lines
-      - add logic to check folders exist
-    - Processing:
-      - add logic to check folders exist `/las_raw, /las_referenced, /OUTPUT, ...`
-      - implement pcl processing to DEM with pandas and store as netcdf
-      - add logging lines

-    - File transfer
-      - grab bash script from Pi.
-See if bash can read config.ini to get settings
-  - Python app:

-    - [ ] reorganize the app to be cleaner
-      - [ ] Aquisition code by the Pi
-      - [ ] File transfer to Processing machine
-      - [ ] Processing code for computing DEMs and cropped PCL
-      - [ ] File transfer to UiO storage
+- [ ] change logic of pi reboot.
+Find out if rebooting lidar can solve the connection problem (currently rebooting every 30min)
-      - [ ] possibility to adjust Aquisition on the fly (via config)
+- [ ] find out where the Campbell laser is pointing out to recenter the pointcloud crop on it
-    - [ ] create a single config file for the whole stack and use [configparser](https://docs.python.org/3/library/configparser.html)
-    - [ ] configure SSH to Vann or to Latice server directly
-    - [ ] solve disconnect problem Pi to Livox (breaks after 2hrs)
-    - [ ] define accurately the rotation matirx to apply.
-Crop z-range for potential crazy outliers
-    - [ ] refine data to produce:
-      - [ ] 10 minute DEM -> store in netcdf file if possible (with xarray)
+- [ ] find out how to do some logging within the functions outside the main statemment of the scripts.
+See this [stackoverflow](https://stackoverflow.com/questions/5974273/python-avoid-passing-logger-reference-between-functions#5974391)
+- [ ] find out more aboute the ~2m band with no point in the point clouds right above the surface
-      - [ ] 20s PCL crop (1*1m) including the sensor center
+- [ ] figure out rotation matrix as it is rather empirical at the moment
-      - [ ] 1hr full PCL
+- [ ] Check when OpenPyLivox will upgrade code to be compatible with laspy v2 that it can export `.laz` directly.
+Change code accordingly then